California parole board votes to release Robert F Kennedy assassin Sirhan Sirhan

 The two-person board’s decision will be reviewed by the full parole board for 90 days before it becomes final.

-California’s governor, currently Democrat Gavin Newsome, then has 30 days to accept, reject or send the decision back to the board.
+California’s governor, currently Democrat Gavin Newsom, then has 30 days to accept, reject or send the decision back to the board.

-Mr Newsome faces a recall election on 14 September to keep his job.
+Mr Newsom faces a recall election on 14 September to keep his job.